shawki2/Word-Match/README.md

 ## Future improvements

 I'd like to keep expanding this project to hone my existing skills, as well as to explore new technologies.
-Improve UI for better user experience and the users can able to change the word if they would like before choosing a number.
+Improve UI for better user experience and the users can be able to change the word if they would like before choosing a number.

 ## Licence